 I believe individuals and organisations have the power to shift the current narrative of ageing for the better.
 I’m also an optimist.
-This belief and optimism about ageing is channeled into my work as a thought leader, age diversity consultant, speaker, and communicator that designs age diversity growth programs for organisations and NPO’s.
-I’m particularly curious about what prevents people from being more optimistic about ageing.
+This belief and optimism about ageing is channeled into my work as a thought leader, age diversity consultant, and speaker.
+I focus on designing age diversity growth programs for organisations and NPO’s.
 And, I’m unafraid to challenge the status quo.
-This fearlessness is founded in a belief that life for people, organisations, communities and the planet can be enriched if we explore our preconceived ideas about how we age.
+This fearlessness is founded in a belief that lives are enriched if we explore our preconceived ideas about how we age.

 Longer lives impact us all.
 At any age.